onzfonz/comp227/src/content/3/en/part3c.md

 })
 ```

-Observe how <i>dotenv</i> must be imported before the <i>note</i> model.
+Observe how `dotenv` must be imported before the `note` model.
-This ensures that the environment variables from the <i>.env</i> file are available globally before the code from the other modules is imported.
+This ensures that the environment variables from the *.env* file are available globally before the code from the other modules is imported.

 Once the file .env has been gitignored, Heroku does not get the database URL from the repository, so you have to set it yourself.